Multimodal Function Vectors for Visual Relations: Method

 \subsubsection{Zero-Shot Intervention with Relation-Specific Function Vectors}

-To evaluate whether the relation-specific function vector \( \mathbf{v}_t \) captures a transferable and causally meaningful representation for performing a relation task, we perform an intervention in a zero-shot setting, in which a prompt contains no prior in-context demonstrations of the task.
-Let \( \tilde{p}^\emptyset_i \) denote a zero-shot prompt containing only the query image and query object label, without any in-context examples.
-We intervene on the model’s hidden state at a selected layer \( \ell \) by adding the relation-specific function vector \( \mathbf{v}_t \).
-Specifically, we modify the hidden representation \( \mathbf{h}^{(\ell)}(\tilde{p}^\emptyset_i) \) at the final token position as:
+The transferability and causal relevance of the relation-specific function vector \( \mathbf{v}_t \) are evaluated through a zero-shot intervention, where the prompt contains no prior in-context demonstrations.
+Let \( p^\emptyset_i \) denote a zero-shot prompt consisting only of the query image and query object label, and let \( \mathbf{h}^{(\ell)}(p^\emptyset_i) \in \mathbb{R}^d \) denote the model's hidden state at layer \( \ell \) on the last token position when processing \( p^\emptyset_i \).
+We intervene by adding \( \mathbf{v}_t \) to this representation:

-We then evaluate whether the model produces the correct object label \( y_q \) in response to the query to instantiate the intended relation.
-Model performance is evaluated using top-1 prediction accuracy, defined as the proportion of test queries where the model’s highest-ranked output correctly predicts the first token of the object label corresponding to the intended spatial relation.
-If the intervention of adding a relation-specific function vector during inference increases accuracy compared to the zero-shot baseline, we interpret this as evidence that \( \mathbf{v}_t \) embeds the intended relational knowledge and can causally trigger task execution even without in-context demonstrations.
+We evaluate whether the model predicts the correct object label \(y_q\) for the intended relation using top-1 accuracy, defined as the fraction of test queries where the highest-ranked output matches the first token of the target object label.
+If injecting the relation-specific function vector \( \mathbf{v}_t \) at inference improves accuracy over the zero-shot baseline, we take this as evidence that \( \mathbf{v}_t \) encodes the intended relational knowledge and can causally elicit task execution without in-context demonstrations.